 351 - Macroeconomic Policy Since the Great Depression

-This course revolves around this question.
-It does so by analyzing the current macroeconomic policy challenges facing the United States from the vantage point of modern macroeconomics and economic history.
+In the current economic climate, what should macroeconomic policymakers do to help the U.S. economy?
+This course analyzes the current macroeconomic policy challenges facing the United States from the vantage point of modern macroeconomics and economic history.
 Students will read state-of-the-art empirical research in macroeconomics and develop a sense for how macroeconomists conduct research and make policy recommendations.
-Special emphasis will be placed on exposing students to the major developments of U.S. macroeconomic policy since the Great Depression and on the role of history in guiding contemporary macroeconomic policy decisions and debates.
+Special emphasis will be placed on exposing students to the major developments of U.S. monetary and fiscal policy since the Great Depression and on the role of history in guiding contemporary macroeconomic policy decisions and debates.
 Prerequisite: Economics 251.

 397 - Independent Study in Economics